-On her own healthy living blog, Then Heather Said, Heather shares a genuine look into several aspects of her life, noting that healthy living is more than simply nutrition and fitness.
+Heather shares a genuine look into several aspects of her life with her followers, noting that healthy living is more than simply nutrition and fitness.
 Through her dedication to ‘make one healthy decision, then make another’, she has lost 60 pounds (and counting), while discovering a love for mid-distance running and urging others to make their own healthy decisions, one at a time.

 What are ten words that apply to you and your healthy living journey?
 Make one healthy decision in this moment.
 Now make another.